dtop/SwiftValidate/README.md

 If you are dealing with a lot of values (e.g. a form result) you can easily predefine an ValidationIterator and add several chains linked to the form fields name to it.

-see the extraction of the ValidatorChainTests:
+see the extraction of the ValidationIteratorTests:

 ```swift